MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/adls-gen1-client.md

 # azure-datalake-store

-A pure-python interface to the Azure Data-lake Storage gen 1 system, providing pythonic file-system and file objects, seamless transition between Windows and POSIX remote paths, high-performance up- and down-loader.
+A pure-python interface to the Azure Data Lake Storage gen 1 system, providing pythonic file-system and file objects, seamless transition between Windows and POSIX remote paths, high-performance up- and down-loader.